piecioshka/test-es2015-proxy/README.md

 In ECMAScript 2015 we have `Proxy` object which can give opportunity to override default "getter" of property.

-I was wrote some code.
-Please look at:
+I wrote some code.
+Please take a look at:

 ```javascript
 'use strict';